wcj365/healthcare/README.md

 > The state of being free from illness or injury
 - The Merriam-Webster Dictionary - the biopsychological model
 > "The condition of being sound in body, mind, or spirit"
-- World Health Organization (WHO) - the biopsychosocial model
+- THe World Health Organization (WHO) - the biopsychosocial model
 > "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity"
 > (Preamble to the Constitution of WHO, 1046)